noxgle/term_agent/Readme.md

 - **Logging and colored console (Rich)**: Fallout/Pip-Boy theme for a unique retro look.
 - **Advanced Prompt Creator**: Interactive tool for building precise, detailed prompts for AI agents.
 Guides you step-by-step, asks clarifying questions, and combines your answers into a single, actionable prompt.
 Supports multiline input (Ctrl+S), Fallout-style colors, and easy confirmation with Enter.

+- **Interactive -> Automatic mode**: Press Ctrl+A at the prompt to switch the agent from interactive mode (agent asks for confirmation before running suggested bash commands) to automatic mode (agent executes suggested commands without asking).
+This shortcut is one-way: it only switches from interactive to automatic during a session.

 ## Terminal Agent Capabilities

 The main terminal agent is a powerful tool designed to streamline your command-line operations.
 It allows you to perform a wide range of tasks, including: